joannewckam/volleyball/README.md

 # myVolleyball App

 - An app to help beginner volleyball players learn positions and formations!
-- Also have keep track of team mates you've played with before and their preferred positions
+- Keep track of team mates you've played with before and their preferred positions
 - Save your own formations to share when you play

 # Planning: